Books

 A Bank Street Best Children’s Book of the Year

-Winner of the M. Jerry Weiss Book Award for Middle School Novels
+Winner of the Jerry Award for Middle School Novels

 NCTE/CLA Notable Book